 As the fields of holistic, functional, and naturopathic medicine have evolved, HPC has been here to chronicle all these changes, to give voice to new and emerging ideas, and to spotlight the values, virtues, and victories that shape the field.
 We’re proud that our stories have often been way ahead of the curve.

 Since our launch, our original print publication has spawned our flagship website, the Holistic Education Exchange, our monthly UPshots e-newsletter, and an ongoing series of webinars, and white papers.
-The series of seminal Heal Thy Practice conferences we ran from 2009 through 2015 transformed the practices of hundreds of physicians.
+The seminal Heal Thy Practice conferences we ran from 2009 through 2015 transformed the practices of hundreds of physicians.

 Our annual Quality Counts reports provide clinicians with guidance on the regulatory and quality assurance aspects of the supplement and nutrition industries.
 And our yearly Practitioner Channel Forum is helping the nutrition industry to better serve the clinical community.

 Yet, for all the positive change, much remains frustratingly the same as it was 20 years ago.
 Our field seems to be perpetually stuck at a tipping point.

 The ways in which we finance healthcare in this country are obstacles to the further growth.
 Big insurers still shut out most holistic modalities.
 Sure, there have been small victories, like Medicare’s historic 2005 decision to cover the Dean Ornish lifestyle programs for preventing and reversing heart disease.